-By first considering your interests, we’ll move towards building a formula to exploring an outcome that meets the needs of you, your community and the environment.
+By first considering your interests, we'll move towards building a formula for exploring an outcome that meets your community and the environment's needs.

 It is a guide to building a business designed for a rapidly evolving food economy.

-It is the framework I apply in my own businesses that allow me to take a $2 head of lettuce and turn it into a $10 salad that is pre-sold and delivered to our local clients.
-We do similar things with pizza, pesto and kombucha, which are available in meal plans we create on a weekly basis.
+I apply the framework in my own businesses that allow me to take a $2 head of lettuce and turn it into a $10 salad pre-sold and delivered to our local clients.
+We do similar things with pizza, pesto, and kombucha, which are available in meal plans we create weekly.

-If we truly want to be leaders in rebuilding our food system, we need to lead with value and convenience.
-We need to realize that we’ve held onto outdated expectations when it comes to thinking the mass market will wake up and come to us.
-This doesn’t hold up to even our expectations for convenience and value even in our own lives (ahem, Amazon Prime member…).
+If we genuinely want to be leaders in rebuilding our food system, we need to lead with value and convenience.
+We need to realize that we've held onto outdated expectations when it comes to thinking the mass market will wake up and come to us.
+This idea doesn't hold up to our expectations for convenience and value even in our own lives (ahem, Amazon Prime member…).